nDerroitte/discordpy-wow-bots/README.md

 # Bot stuff

-This is a repo about making a bot to optimise a World of Warcraft gold boosting community generating hundreds of milions of gold, in a shitty way.
+This is a repo about making a bot to optimise a World of Warcraft gold boosting community generating hundreds of milions of gold.

+**I moved the project to [discordjs](https://github.com/nDerroitte/discordjs-bots).**
+The discord.py lib is not up-to-date with the lastest change and addition in the discord API.
+I moved this project to the JS library : discordjs.
+That consisted in basically rewriting the entire project from scratch.
+This code is therefore not maintained + poorly written.
+See the code status.

 ## How it works